 If you want to store food that you’ve cooked in the fridge, allow it to cool before packing it away.

-Our solution to this is we bought an inexpensive small second fridge.
-We use this fridge to cool or freeze our just cooked food, typically overnight, before placing it in our larger fridge or freezer.
-This keeps our food in our main fridge and freezer safe from us inadvertently raising their temperature, keeping our family safer.
+Our solution to this is that we bought an inexpensive small second fridge.
+We use this fridge to cool or freeze our just-cooked food, typically overnight, before placing it in our larger fridge or freezer.
+This keeps our food in our main fridge and freezer safe from inadvertently raising the temperature, thereby keeping our family safer.

 You should heat meat to, or above, a specific temperature when cooking to kill bacteria.
-Here’s a quick overlook, according to the CDC:
+Here’s a quick overview, according to the CDC:

 According to the FDA, reheat leftovers to 165 degrees Fahrenheit.
 Soups and sauces should heat to a rolling boil.
 Cover the food as you’re reheating to ensure it heats evenly throughout.

 It’s crucial to follow guidelines on how long food can stay good when stored in the refrigerator or freezer.
 A good rule of thumb is not to store food in the fridge for over three or four days.
 Personally, though, we only eat food that has been refrigerated or frozen within 48 hours of cooking it.

 You should also look out for any signs of spoilage, including:

 These could all be signs of different organisms such as yeast, mold or other fungi.
 Although these organisms are unlikely to cause illnesses, they can cause nausea and even vomiting if ingested.